SUNET/revoke-ocsp/README.md

 - Method: PUT
 - Body: JSON
     - `serial`: integer
-    - `revoked`: boolean
-    - `revoked_at`: RFC 3339 string, with "0001-01-01T00:00:00Z" signifying null
+    - `revoked`: RFC 3339 string, with "0001-01-01T00:00:00Z" signifying null

 Add a certificate to the OCSP database, overwriting a row with the same serial number if present.
-If `revoked_at` is "0001-01-01T00:00:00Z" (RFC 3339 format of date's zero value in Go), the current time is used as revocation time.

 ### `/init`